heatseeknyc/hardware/README.md

 **CONS**
 - Additional base cost
 - Annual data fee
-- Larger size of base
+- Larger size of base/casing
+- Dependancy on pricing of the cellular plan